thomasrzhao/ANEWrappers/README.md

 Because the nativeData is passed as-is to the C-side, make sure to insert the appropriate bridging calls for memory management.

-To communicate asynchronously between the ANE and ActionScript, use the dispatchStatusEventAsyncWithCode:level: method:
+To communicate asynchronously between native code and ActionScript, use the dispatchStatusEventAsyncWithCode:level: method:

 ```objective-c
 [context dispatchStatusEventAsyncWithCode:@"DONE_DOING_THING" level:@"status"];